Indyandie/favicon/README.md

 ## Contribute!

 Send pull requests if you have anything to add/change, providing citations and justification.
 I'd love to see this improve.

-Note on March 6, 2020: I'm behind on merging PRs but am slowly catching up.
-Bear with me while I get this repo caught up. ❤️

 ## References